netdata/blog/content/posts/redefining-monitoring-netdata.md

 I wrote a blog post and sent it to Linux sites I trusted.
 They were not interested in publishing it. 😞

 What the hell, was I the only one who needed this?
-It couldn’t be...
+It couldn't be...

 I started reading about it. Οn the morning of March 30th, 2016, just before I went to work, I found a blog post saying that if you want to check how good your open source project is, post it on Reddit.
 So, while I was having my first